cmsamaaa/ndi-tap-2023/README.md

 For this technical assessment, I will be developing a fullstack project.
-This project is a prototype that solves problem statement defined below, written in Node.js with JavaScript, using Pug template engine, Express.js framework for backend, and basic data storage with SQLite.
+This project is a prototype that solves problem statement defined below, written in Node.js with JavaScript, using Pug template engine, Express.js framework for backend, and basic data manipulation with SQLite.

 This application is also deployed and hosted on [Heroku](https://ndi-tap-2023.herokuapp.com/).